 Harry has played hockey at the highest level in the UK and Australia, competing in the National Premier League in England and Australia alongside some of the World’s best International players.
-Hockey has always been a huge part of Harry’s life and coaching is now his passion and he has an infectious enthusiasm for the game and an ability to inspire and engage with players of all abilities.
-He is currently a UKCC Level 3 coach and has worked with elite junior and senior players including the Wales National Age Groups and is the Senior Men’s Assistant coach for the indoor side.
+Hockey has always been a part of Harry’s life with coaching now his passion.
+Alongside an enthusiasm for the game, Harry enjoys inspiring players of all abilities.
+He is currently a UKCC Level 3 coach and has worked with elite junior and senior players including, the Wales National Age Groups and is the Senior Men’s Assistant coach for the indoor side.
 He has coached at two National League clubs, where he had the honour of being the youngest coach to lead a Premier League team in 2013/14 season.
-Harry joined the University of Exeter in 2014 as a Performance coach and in 2015/16 he worked with the University of Exeter women’s 1st team who reached the BUCS Championship final, winning a silver medal.
+Harry joined the University of Exeter in 2014 as a Performance coach, and in 2015/16 he worked with the University of Exeter women’s 1st team who reached the BUCS Championship final, winning a silver medal.
 Since 2019, Harry has been our Head of Hockey and hopes to continue to deliver more silverware for our Hockey programmes.
 Harry is supported by a large backroom team, including national pathway coaches with position specific experience.

-The University of Exeter Sport Scholarship Scheme offers a comprehensive support services package including a programme of support and financial benefits for exceptionally talented student athletes.
+The University of Exeter Sports Scholarships Scheme offers a comprehensive support services package including a programme of support and financial benefits for exceptionally talented student athletes.
 Scholarships and Bursaries are awarded annually to those who show evidence of competing at national or international level.

 - Up to £3,000 financial support for sporting expenses

 - A support services package worth up to £3,500 (including S&C, performance analysis, physiotherapy and athlete lifestyle support) as part of the performance programme